srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 2. Note, how the CLI engine's prompt reflects the datastore you're in.
 3. When we used `interface *` context switching command, the prompt reflects that we are in the _wildcarded_ context of all interfaces in the system.

-Now that we entered the wildcarded context, we can use commands available in this context; the commands will be applied for all interfaces in the system as dictated by the wildcard.
-For example, checking the number of incoming unicast packets on all interfaces is as simple as:
+Having entered the wildcarded context, we gain access to a range of commands applicable within this context.
+These commands will be executed across all interfaces in the system, as specified by the wildcard.
+For example, listing the number of incoming unicast packets on all interfaces becomes a straightforward task:

 ```srl
 --{ + state }--[ interface * ]--